Tips For Winterizing Your Colorado Home: Winterize Your Home in Colorado

 Besides winterizing your home in Colorado, winter home remodeling projects can make alot of sense.
 There are clear advantages both to winterizing a house and for considering a winter home remodeling project for your Denver or Boulder, CO area home.

-According to the Farmer’s Almanac, Denver is in for some crazy winter weather full of ups and downs.
+According to the Farmers Almanac the Denver area winter weather in Colorado may be a crazy winter weather full of ups and downs.
 Whether you believe in the power of the Almanac’s abilities in meteorology or not, it’s important to make sure your home is prepared for winter.
 Freezing and thawing can wreak havoc on both modern and historic homes.
-What are some of the best ways to winterize?

 Water lines and hoses that run out of the house should be disconnected during the winter.
-This is an easy fix that most homeowners can do themselves.
+This is an easy fix in winterizing your sprinkler system ALL homeowners can do themselves.
 Disconnect and drain all exterior water lines and hoses, including any in-ground sprinkler systems or outdoor pools.
 The reason it is important to do this is that any hoses that are attached to your house will freeze and expand.
 When they are turned back on in the spring, water damage and flooding can occur in the home.

 In the winter, you are completely dependent on your heating system and your water heater.
 Make sure they are in top working condition because winter in Denver will have them working overtime.
 You wouldn’t neglect the maintenance on your car, and you shouldn’t neglect your HVAC system either.
 Call an experienced professional to do yearly maintenance on your water heater and furnace, and you will prevent potential winter headaches.

 Seal Drafts With Weather Stripping To Prevent Wind Drafts and Energy Loss